-Dr Lauren Hayes is a musician and sound artist who builds and performs with hybrid analogue/digital instruments.
-She is currently Assistant Professor of Sound Studies within the School of Arts, Media and Engineering at Arizona State University where she founded the research group Practice and Research in Enactive Sonic Arts (PARIESA).
-She holds degrees in Mathematics and Philosophy (MA), Digital Composition and Performance (MSc), and Creative Music Practice (PhD), all from the University of Edinburgh, UK.
+Lauren Hayes is a musician and sound artist who builds and performs with hybrid analogue/digital instruments.
+She is currently assistant professor of sound studies within the School of Arts, Media and Engineering at Arizona State University where she founded the research group Practice and Research in Enactive Sonic Arts (PARIESA).
+She holds degrees in mathematics and philosophy (master's), digital composition and performance (master's), and creative music practice (doctorate), all from the University of Edinburgh, U.K.

 As a performer and improviser, Hayes explores new strategies for live electronic performance by investigating the performer's physical relationship with the digital realm.
 Her music lies somewhere between free improv, experimental pop, techno, and noise, and she regularly performs internationally.
 Recent commissions include four sold-out solo performances for Sonica Festival (2016) in Hamilton Mausoleum, UK, famous for holding the record for the longest echo of any man-made structure; and a live BBC Radio 3 broadcast performance for hcmf// as part of its International Showcase (2017).

 She also composes haptic music that can be experienced as vibration throughout the body, and has given multisensory workshops for various groups, including those with sensory impairment, learning difficulties, and autism.
 Her person-centered approaches often result in custom built instruments designed specifically for a user.
 Over the last decade, she has developed bespoke haptic technologies, which has led to current research projects which include investigating the aesthetics of touch, and improving music perception for people who experience hearing loss.
 She was recently invited to share this research at Ableton's LOOP festival in Berlin (2017).